What is the MA in Bioethics & Science Policy?

 Full-time students may complete the program in one full year (three semesters—including fall, spring, and summer).
 Students without a background in bioethics are encouraged to complete the degree in one and a half to two years so that they can take a broad selection of foundation courses and have time to participate in more advanced study.

 How does this program differ from other master’s programs in bioethics?

 Duke’s MA in Bioethics & Science Policy is distinct in its focus on bioethics and science policy, rather than on bioethics or medical ethics alone.
 The past century of rapid scientific progress has resulted in an increased demand for professionals with expertise in the ethical and policy implications of an increasingly broad range of scientific areas.
 We strive to balance theoretical scholarship with learning how to address real-world policy dilemmas.
 Duke’s expanded focus opens more opportunities to graduating students, preparing them to meet an ever-growing need in society.

 What else makes Duke’s program special?

 Duke is located in Durham, North Carolina’s famous Research Triangle — close to Chapel Hill and Raleigh, which are home to a wide range of biotechnology firms, pharmaceutical companies, and academic institutions.
-This location provides a myriad of opportunities for learning, practicum experience, and job placement.
+This location provides myriad opportunities for learning, capstone project options, and job placement.
 And our faculty have connections locally and nationally, especially in Washington, DC.